 New to air frying and unsure where to start?
-I’ve put together a free air fryer cooking chart with all the times and temperatures you need to get you started using your air fryer.
-This chart is the ultimate cheat sheet to cooking in the air fryer - both celsius and fahrenheit temperatures included.
+I've put together a free air fryer cooking chart with all the times and temperatures you need to get you started using your air fryer.
+This is the ultimate cheat sheet to cooking in the air fryer - both celsius and fahrenheit temperatures included.

 <<<<GET YOUR FREE PRINTABLE AIR FRYER COOKING CHART AT THE BOTTOM OF THIS POST>>>>